top of page

 plant with high yields, it produces an abundance of ears.
 Plant crops at

-covers to protect the seedlings and a solar-powered electric fence to deter those
+covers to protect the seedlings and a solar-powered electric fence to deter

 hungry raccoons.